-- To add a blank floor, from the menu choose Build> Floor> Build New Floor to display the New Floor dialog.
+- To add a blank floor, navigate to Build> Floor> Build New Floor .

-Select Make new blank plan for the 2nd floor and click OK.
+- In the New Floor dialog that appears, select Make new blank plan for the 2nd floor, then click OK.

-- Next, the Floor 2 Defaults will display, allowing you to set up the appropriate Finished Ceiling Height value for your second floor.
+- The 2nd Floor Defaults dialog will display, allowing you to set up the appropriate properties for Floor 2.

 - Repeat this process to create a new blank Floor 3.

-- Next, from the menu choose Build> Floor> Build Foundation to display the Build Foundation dialog.
+- Next, select Build> Floor> Build Foundation to display the Build Foundation dialog.